 A New Era For Healthcare Data, and the Clouds Entrusted With It

 Just a few years ago, the idea of trusting a third-party cloud provider with patient data would have been ludicrous.
 The risks inherent to using third-party infrastructure to store some of the most sensitive data in existence, as well as to support mission-critical applications, were too steep for many providers to get on board with the benefits of public clouds.
-Today, however, as data proliferates and managing this data becomes increasingly complex, many healthcare providers are adopting hybrid solutions.
+Today, however, healthcare market research proves that as data proliferates and management of data becomes increasingly complex, many healthcare providers are adopting hybrid solutions.
 These include a mix of on-premise data storage and third-party.
 Ultimately, the promise of lowering infrastructure costs, increasing flexibility to move applications and associated data, and accelerating software development has rendered public cloud infrastructure a business necessity for many healthcare providers.